 The purpose of this communication is to confirm the terms and conditions of the forward transaction (the "Transaction") entered into between us on the Trade Date specified below.
 This communication constitutes a "Confirmation" as referred to in the 1992 ISDA Master Agreement specified below.

-The definitions and provisions contained in the 1991 ISDA Definitions (as published by the International Swaps and Derivatives Association, Inc. ("ISDA")) are incorporated into this Confirmation.
+The definitions and provisions contained in the 2000 ISDA Definitions and the 1996 ISDA Equity Derivative Definitions (the "Equity Definitions") (as published by the International Swaps and Derivatives Association, Inc. ("ISDA")) are incorporated into this Confirmation.
 In the event of any inconsistency between those definitions and provisions and this Confirmation, this Confirmation will govern.

-This Confirmation supplements, forms part of, and is subject to, the ISDA Master Agreement dated as of 9 December 1997, as amended and supplemented from time to time (the "Agreement"), between you and us.
+This Confirmation supplements, forms part of, and is subject to, the ISDA Master Agreement dated as of December 9, 1997, but effective as of January 15, 1992, as amended and supplemented from time to time (the "Agreement"), between you and us.
 All provisions contained in the Agreement govern this Confirmation except as expressly modified below.

 The terms of the Transaction to which this Confirmation relates are as follows: